panpan2/panpan2.github.io/_posts/2021-04-19-How-to-setup-this-site-yourself.md

 # Update kramdown to 2.3.1
 gem install kramdown
 bundle lock --update
-# Setup mathjax support
+# Setup mathjax support:
-# On the top of the post add 'usemathjax: true'
+# 1: On the top of each post add 'usemathjax: true'
-# Add the following to '_includes/head.html'
+# 2: Add the following to '_includes/head.html'
 '''
 <!-- for mathjax support -->
     {% if page.usemathjax %}